Access Keys:

 KS4 Overview

-Within the department we are offering 2 GCSE or equivalent courses GCSE Digital Technology and OCN ICT.
-This year we achieved 100% pass rate for GCSE ICT!
+Within the department we are offering 3 GCSE or equivalent courses GCSE Digital Technology, OCN ICT and Business Communication Systems.

 GCSE Digital Technology